top of page

 Algebraic Manipulation

-One of the most important skills you need to be successful in AP Physics 1 is the ability to quickly rearrange equations, set two or more equations equal to one another, and to solve for variables.
+One of the most important skills you need to be successful in AP Physics 1 is the ability to quickly rearrange equations, set two or more equations equal to one another, and to solve for or even eliminate specific variables.
 Weakness in this area is the primary reason that students complain that the class is so difficult It isn't.
 Their math skills just aren't robust enough and it makes the subject feel difficult.

 The good news is that you probably already have solid math skills, you just need practice with this particular topic. :D